techidaily/site-apple-account/source/_posts/in-2024-how-to-remove-phone-number-from-your-apple-id-on-your-iphone-15-pro-max-by-drfone-ios.md

 ![date and time settings](https://images.wondershare.com/drfone/article/2023/11/error-connecting-to-apple-id-08.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/OdlXe5RELW0?si=Iz1H1QnLQVw-Eu3e" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 If you've tried all the above and you're still getting the error connecting to the Apple ID server, you may want to consider using [<u>Wondershare Dr.Fone - Screen Unlock</u>](https://tools.techidaily.com/wondershare/drfone/drfone-toolkit/).
 It is a powerful tool that can help you bypass the Apple ID lock screen on your Apple iPhone 15 Pro Max, iPad, or iPod touch.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Q-mXUpVQijU?si=f1MzflPJ8-bD2_iQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 3: A More Comprehensive Solution: Use a Professional Third-Party Software